bachue/OSX-KVM/README.md

 * A CPU with AVX2 support is required for >= macOS Mojave

-Note: Older AMD CPU(s) are known to be problematic.
-AMD FX-8350 works but Phenom II X3 720 does not.
-Ryzen processors work just fine.
+Note: Older AMD CPU(s) are known to be problematic but modern AMD Ryzen processors work just fine.

 ### Installation Preparation